EhSlashEh/Bubble-Jumping/README.md

 # Bubble Jumping

-I'm making a FPS game where the main gimick is you have a bubble gun that you use to propell yourself around.
+I'm making an FPS game where the main gimmick is you have a bubble gun that you use to propel yourself around.

 ## Table of Contents